 Printmaker, teacher, and map enthusiast!
-I work in my print studio, the Prankster Press, housed in the Riopelle Artist Collective, which contains relief and etching presses, letterpresses, and space for screenprinting.
+She works in her print studio, the Prankster Press, housed in the Riopelle Artist Collective.
 Lyz leads The Detroit Atlas Project with funding from a Knight Arts Challenge Grant.

 Assistant Professor of Geography and Urban Planning at UofM Dearborn with research focused on economic geography, land markets, and the politics of blight.
 He spearheaded the Property Praxis project and organizes the Urban Praxis Workshop.